cshames1/ECD106/README.md

   -RTL Implementation

-      -.v files can be imported from Logic Designer or DSD
+      -.v files can be imported from DSD

       -the bit width of the modules inputs is accounted for